Rule 5160-59-03.2 | OhioRISE: care coordination.

 (a) Criteria for MCC are met as described in paragraph (A)(1) of this rule; and

-(b) An Ohio children's initiative CANS assessment, the tool available on https://www.medicaid.ohio.gov (September 20, 2021), indicates for caregiver resources and needs domain items, at least one of the following items is dangerous or disabling and needs immediate action or two or more of the following items are at least interfering with functioning and need action to ensure that the identified need is addressed:
+(b) An Ohio children's initiative CANS assessment, the tool available on https://www.medicaid.ohio.gov (September 20, 2021), indicates for caregiver resources and needs domain items, at least one of the following items prevents the provision of care and needs immediate action or two or more of the following items are interfering with the provision of care and need action to ensure that the identified need is addressed:

 (3) MCC is recommended for youth under six years of age when paragraphs (A)(3)(a), (A)(3)(b), and either paragraph (A)(3)(c) or (A)(3)(d) of this rule are met.